 In addition, the provision of bicycles through an approved salary sacrifice arrangement remains a popular benefit for many employers.
 While the optional remuneration provisions in FA 2017 restricted salary sacrifice type arrangements for many benefits, bicycles were a notable exception.

 There is a general exemption from tax and reporting for the employer provision of bicycles and associated safety equipment.
+This is widely known as Cycle to Work or the Cycle to Work scheme, which refers to the combination of this exemption withsalary sacrifice.
 The general exemption at ITEPA 2003, s 244 covers only the use, loan or hire of the employer’s cycle and equipment.
 Therefore if an employer transfers ownership of the bicycle or equipment, a taxable benefit could arise.
 This is discussed in more detail below.

 For the exemption to apply, the bicycles must be made available to all employees.
 An employer does not have to ensure that every employee actually receives a bicycle, only that the benefit is available to all employees.
 In order to meet this requirement, employers can choose to make use of such things as pooled cycles which are available to a number of employees.
 The employer should ensure that adequate numbers of bicycles are available to cover demand.